CONSUMER PROPOSAL

 2- First meeting

-At your first meeting, one of our advisors will assess your financial situation.
-The advisor will evaluate possible solutions.
-If a consumer proposal is considered, a payment amount based on your budget is established.
+At your first meeting, one of our advisors will assess your financial situation and evaluate possible solutions.
+If a consumer proposal is considered, a payment amount based on your budget will be established.

 Once the proposal has been accepted by the creditors, this amount will be payable monthly.
 Repayment terms can range from a few months to a maximum of 60 months (5 years).
 And that’s it, the process is underway.

 You are now under the protection of the Bankruptcy and Insolvency Act (BIA).
 If applicable, all collection actions by your creditors are suspended.
 When you are under BIA protection, no legal proceedings can be instituted or continued against you.
-This includes bank seizures and wage garnishments.
+This includes both bank and wage seizures.

 3- Notice to creditors and acceptance of proposal

-Once the documents have been filed with the Office of the Superintendent of Bankruptcy (OSB), the trustee notifies your creditors.
-Creditors have then 45 days to approve or request a meeting of creditors to discuss the consumer proposal.
+Once the documents have been filed with the Office of the Superintendent of Bankruptcy, the trustee notifies your creditors.
+Creditors have 45 days to approve or request a meeting of creditors to discuss the consumer proposal.
 However, a meeting of creditors is held only when 25% of creditors request it.
 Otherwise, the proposal is deemed accepted.

 4- Meeting of creditors, if applicable

-At this meeting, the IAS will negotiate with your creditors to reach a mutually acceptable agreement.
+During this meeting, the LIT will negotiate with your creditors to reach a mutually acceptable agreement.
 If the majority of creditors agree with the modified proposal, it will be accepted.

 If, for one reason or another, the consumer proposal is rejected, other solutions are available to you.
-However, a refusal of your consumer proposal by your creditors does not automatically mean you need to file for bankruptcy.
-Your advisor will be able to advise you on the solutions available to you.
+The rejection of your consumer proposal by your creditors does not mean you need to file for bankruptcy.
+Your trustee will be able to advise you on the solutions available to you.

-Once your consumer proposal has been approved by your creditors, you will be required to pay the scheduled monthly payments.
-You will also be required to attend two mandatory counselling sessions.
-These sessions are designed to help you maintain good financial health.
+Once your consumer proposal has been approved by your creditors, you will be required to make the agreed monthly payments.
+You will also be required to attend two mandatory counseling sessions.
+These sessions are designed to help you maintain good financial health in the future.

 6- Certificate of completion

 Once all the conditions of the consumer proposal have been met, you will receive a certificate of completion.
-This confirms that the proposal is complete and that you have been released from the file.
+This confirms that the proposal is complete and that you have been released of your obligations.

 Strengths of the consumer proposal :

-• Stay of proceeding of all recourse by your creditors;
+• Stay of all recourse by your creditors;

 • No impact on your assets (you can keep all your possessions);